Esoterical/voron_canbus/troubleshooting/multiple_can_networks.md

 Add `canbus_interface: can1` underneath the canbus_uuid:.
 This lets Klipper know that this device is on the can1 interface instead of can0.

 ![image](https://github.com/user-attachments/assets/59afac6b-ef4e-4ad9-a9aa-6eee7023000f)

+{: .note }
+>Also take note that any time you need to run the katapult flashtool.py tool you will need to include the parameter `-i can1`
+>in your command string for any device that is on the can1 network.
+>
+>eg. `~/katapult/scripts/flsahtool.py -u a145c2b0d6d7 -r -i can1`